sl8r000/normal-extensions/_posts/2017-06-07-blue-apron.md

 ![income](http://i.imgur.com/9R4D002.png){: .center-image}

 The rule of thumb for the "magic number" is that values below 0.5 are bad, values between 0.5 and 1.0 are ok, and values above 1.0 are good.
 However, this metric was invented for SaaS businesses, which have very high gross margins (Salesforce: ~75%, Box: ~72%, Workday: ~70%, etc.), while Blue Apron's gross margin is around 33%.
 So we need to adjust our figures.
 A magic number of 1.0 for a business with 70% gross margins is akin to a magic number of $$2.12 = 70\%/33\%$$ for a business with 33% gross margins, since this normalizes gross profit.
-So we would divide our "raw" magic number by 33/70 to make our comparison with SaaS rules of thumb more apples-to-apples; that's the number presented as `Adj.
+So we would divide our "raw" magic number by 70/33 (or multiply by 30/77) to make our comparison with SaaS rules of thumb more apples-to-apples; that's the number presented as `Adj.
 Magic Number (33/70)` above.

 The conclusion is that Blue Apron's "magic number" bounces around a lot from quarter to quarter (particularly in Q1 each year, due to a seasonal boost in user acquisitions), and definitely has a decreasing trend.
 I think it will be in the "bad to ok" zone of sub 1.0 for the remainder of 2017.